Etiology of Constipation

 - Healthy adults consume 20 g to 35 g of fiber per day (average consumption is 11 g).

-- Children and adolescents consume the number of grams of fiber equal to their age plus 5—for example, a 10-year-old should consume 15 g of fiber per day (10 + 5).
-This guideline applies until age 18 years; at that time, the adult recommendations should be followed.
+- Children and adolescents consume the number of grams of fiber equal to their age plus 5—for example, a 10-year-old consumes 15 g of fiber per day (10 + 5).
+This guideline applies until age 18 years; at that time, the adult recommendations are followed.

 - Provide a warm or hot drink approximately one-half hour before time of patient’s usual defecation.